 - Helps Exfoliate The Skin

 The dead skin cells on the body are manually swept away while dry brushing.
 This exfoliating action is quite similar to the action of a physical scrub, which can make your skin smooth and radiant.
 Massaging your body with a dry brush also helps get rid of flaky skin during winter.
-It removes ingrown hairs and rejuvenates dull skin.
+It removes ingrown hair and rejuvenates dull and dehydrated skin.

 - Increases Circulation In The Body